 map landscape function in a watershed

-grow capacity and feedback loops in a local, land-based organization or business to manage wholes
+grow capacity and feedback loops in a local, land-based organization or business to ask better questions, manage wholes

 A preliminary collection of satellite maps (Landsat and Sentinel) showing the number of days when NDVI (normalized difference vegetation index, a rough measure of photosynthesis) is above a threshold.
 In other words, mapping some soil health principles over time.
 A fuller explanation and over a dozen draft maps here.